microsoft/TypeScript-React-Starter/README.md

 We also had to install `enzyme-adapter-react-16 and react-test-renderer`.
 This is something `enzyme` expects to be installed.

-Before writing the first test, we have to configure enzyme to use the adapter for react 16.
-Create a file called `src/setupTests.ts` that is automatically loaded when running tests:
+Before writing the first test, we have to configure Enzyme to use an adapter for React 16.
+We'll create a file called `src/setupTests.ts` that is automatically loaded when running tests:

 ```ts
 import * as enzyme from 'enzyme';